- Make a difference. Be supported by passionate, caring palliative specialists

 We have full and part time positions available.
 Work/life balance is important to us, and we’ve embraced new ways of working.
 Our hybrid working model allows you some flexibility with working from home and the office.

-You are a Registered Nurse ideally with palliative care experience.
+You are a Registered Nurse ideally with palliative care experience and/or community experience.
 We will also consider nurses from similar specialties such as oncology, neurology or haematology.
 You’re caring, compassionate, professional and driven to deliver the best care possible every day.

 - Be a Registered Nurse, New Zealand Nursing Council and hold a current NZ Annual Practising Certificate

 - Have a genuine interest in and desire to further develop in palliative care in the community

 - Be committed to achieving PDRP Level 3 within 12 months of employment